Engineering facilities

 Industrial computer systems engineering laboratory

-Deepen your knowledge of computer-based communication, measurement and control systems in our industrial computer systems engineering laboratory.
+Deepen your knowledge of computer-based communication, measurement and control systems engineering in our industrial computer systems engineering laboratory.

 You’ll work alongside your peers in the laboratory’s workstations, in which you’ll learn how to work with low voltage power and complete your own wiring and programming to design, commission and operate systems commonly found in the resources, energy and manufacturing industries.